Design aims

 The aim of the BatBug is:

-To facilitate accurate long-term acoustic monitoring of bat populations.
+To facilitate accurate long-term acoustic monitoring of bat populations, monitoring in remote locations, and low-carbon-cost monitoring.

 To achieve this it aims to combine: